barsoom/banktools-de/README.md

 # German bank tools

+**Not maintained!** Per 2021-06-24 we don't use this library anymore.
+If you want to take over ownership of the gem, [let us know](https://dev.auctionet.com/).

 [![Build Status](https://secure.travis-ci.org/barsoom/banktools-de.svg)](http://travis-ci.org/barsoom/banktools-de)

 Ruby gem to validate, normalize/prettify and interpret German Bankleitzahl (BLZ) and bank account numbers.